Kubernetes and Docker: What’s the difference?

 Docker helps you create and run containers.
 Kubernetes manages them while you sleep.

-In this age of containers, hundreds of tools are vying for your time and attention, and they don’t come much bigger and louder than Docker and Kubernetes.
-But what does Kubernetes do, which Docker does not?
-And what’s the real relationship between these two container-loving pals?
+Hundreds of tools seem to be shouting for your time and attention, and they don’t come much bigger and louder than Docker and Kubernetes.
+But what does Kubernetes do, that Docker does not?
+And what’s the real relationship between these two container-loving open source projects?
 Let’s find out.

-Today we’re going to answer a common question amongst developers, DevOps newbies, IT architects – and in fact thousands of people – who all ask:
+Today we’re going to answer a common question amongst developers, DevOps newbies, IT architects – and in fact thousands of people – who are all asking:

 “What’s the difference between Docker and Kubernetes?”